chyikwei/recommend/README.md

 Getting started:
 ----------------

+- A jupyter notbook that compares PMF and BPMF model can be found [here](https://github.com/chyikwei/recommend/blob/master/examples/compare_pmf_bpmf.ipynb).

-To run BPMF with MovieLens 1M dataset:
+- To run BPMF with MovieLens 1M dataset:
 First, download MovieLens 1M dataset and unzip it (data will be in `ml-1m` folder).
 Then run: